-The company said its Jamaican operation will provide a game-changing, robust alternative “for genuine redundancy by offering resilient broadband internet access and practical solutions to Government entities and information-driven companies in Jamaica”.
+Neptune’s Jamaican operation will provide a robust alternative for genuine redundancy by offering resilient broadband Internet access and practical solutions to Government entities and information-driven companies in Jamaica.

-Julian Jordan, CEO of Neptune Communications, said: “The Caribbean remains highly vulnerable to network outages and downtime due to natural and man-made hazards and disasters including hurricanes, downed poles, cable breaks and electric grid volatility.
+Chief executive officer (CEO) of Neptune Communications Julian Jordan said, “the Caribbean remains highly vulnerable to network outages and downtime due to natural and man-made hazards and disasters including hurricanes, downed poles, cable breaks and electric grid volatility.
 Climate change is making things much worse.
 Highly available network connectivity is now a critical priority for cloud users and our solution offers a truly redundant path for data over independent infrastructure, to ensure the highest possible uptime for our customers.
-Our mission is to keep our customers #AlwaysOn.”
+Our mission is to keep our customers #AlwaysOn”.

-Neptune said its satellite service offerings include high availability, uptime and independent infrastructure, which is resilient to terrestrial hazards.
-The entity is a licensed network operator in Barbados and recently announced a partnership with leading O-RAN solutions provider, Parallel Wireless.
+Neptune’s satellite service offerings include high availability, uptime and independent infrastructure, which is resilient to terrestrial hazards.
+The entity is a licensed network operator in Barbados and recently announced a partnership with leading O-RAN solutions provider Parallel Wireless.

-Jordan said: “Our intention is to simplify the conversation on resilience and redundancy and reinforce the discussion with robust, cost-effective solutions and services in the region.
+According to Jordan, “our intention is to simplify the conversation on resilience and redundancy, and reinforce the discussion with robust, cost-effective solutions and services in the region.”

 Jordan further added “as one of the Caribbean’s primary economic engines and a principal market in the region for ICT services, Jamaica is an important market for Neptune.
 We already cover 100 percent of Jamaica’s geography, so we will address the market in conjunction with our existing global partners, and we look forward to engaging more fulsome capacity with our Jamaican corporate partners who support our mission.”